sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-python-installation/index.rst

 Databricks Python Integration Steps
 ======================

-Fire Insights integrates with Databricks and can submit Python jobs.
-It submits jobs to the Databricks clusters using the REST API of Databricks and have the results displayed back in Fire Insights.
+Sparkflows integrates with Databricks and can submit Python jobs.
+It submits jobs to the Databricks clusters using the REST API of Databricks and have the results displayed back in Sparkflows.

-Below are the steps for Integrating Fire Insights with your Databricks Clusters for running Python jobs.
+Below are the steps for Integrating Sparkflows with your Databricks Clusters for running Python jobs.

-.. note::  The Machine on which Fire Insights is installed should have Python 3.7.0 or above.
+.. note::  The Machine on which Sparkflows is installed should have Python 3.7.0 or above.

 Python Installation Steps:

   * https://docs.sparkflows.io/en/latest/installation/python-install-linux.html

-Install Fire Insights
+Install Sparkflows
 -----------

-Install Fire Insights on your machines.
+Install Sparkflows on your machines.
 The machine has to be reachable from the Databricks cluster.

 Upload Fire wheel file to Databricks
 ----------------------------------

-Fire Insights wheel file has to be uploaded to Databricks.
-Fire Insights jobs running on Databricks make use of this wheel file.
+Sparkflows wheel file has to be uploaded to Databricks.
+Sparkflows jobs running on Databricks make use of this wheel file.

 Upload ``fire-x.y.z/dist/fire-3.1.0-py3-none-any.whl`` to Databricks.
 Upload it under Workspace as a Library on to Databricks under DBFS or even in S3 Bucket which is accessible from the Databricks Cluster.